BillemZA/CS50-Final-Project/README.md

 ## What can it do
-The chrome extension acts as a simple todolist which can be used in your daily life.
+The chrome extension acts as a simple to do list which can be used in your daily life.
 It can be used to make notes and be used as a checklist.

 Features include:

 * Adding an item to the todo list.
-* Removing and item from the todolist.
+* Removing and item from the to do list.
 * Marking an item as complete.
 * And editing an existing item.

-All items in the todolist will be saved to your chrome storage and will be there when you chrome again.
+All items in the to do list will be saved to your chrome storage and will be there when you chrome again.

 ## Requiements